-- The built-in camera cannot be shared by more than one software application.
-Exit the current application before launching another. - □ The viewfinder may show some noise, for example horizontal streaks, when you are viewing a rapid-moving object.
-This is normal and does not indicate a malfunction. - □ If the problem persists, restart your computer.
+The built-in camera cannot be shared by more than one software application.
+Exit the current application before launching another.
+On models with Media Gallery , you cannot use another camera application that uses the built-in camera while using the gesture function of Media Gallery .
+The viewfinder may show some noise, for example horizontal streaks, when you are viewing a rapid-moving object.
+This is normal and does not indicate a malfunction.
+If the problem persists, restart your computer.
+W hy is the video input from the built-in camera suspended for a few seconds?